alan-turing-institute/data-safe-haven/docs/source/roles/researcher/user_guide.md

 The data can be read into a dataframe for local analysis.

 :::{note}
-Our example user Ada Lovelace, working in the `sandbox` SRE on the `projects.turingsafehaven.ac.uk` Safe Haven, would connect using DBeaver as follows:
+Our example user Ada Lovelace, working in the `sandbox` SRE on the `projects.example.org` Safe Haven, would connect using DBeaver as follows:
 :::

 #### Microsoft SQL